Consider the currently accepted fluid mosaic model of the plasma ... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

 Consider the currently accepted fluid mosaic model of the plasma membrane.
-Where in the plasma membrane would cholesterol most likely be found?
+Where in the membrane would carbohydrates most likely be found?

 A